joshuajbouw/bevy_tilemap/examples/README.md

 A randomly generated overworld with grass, dirty, boulders, and small croppings of trees.
 Movement is done with Q W E A D Z X C.

+### stress_dwarves

+Simple stress test of pure tilemap sprites stumbling randomly around a map with simple collisions.

+### physics_dungeon

+A simple physics and collision demonstration of a dwarf sliding around a random dungeon.